GiyoMoon/nix/README.md

 ```

 ### ▶️ First time build
-You only need to execute these commands one time.
+You only need to execute these commands a single time.
 Make sure to restart your shell after this, or maybe even log out and in again for all configs to be applied.
 ```
 cd ~/.nixconfig
 ```